pradeephubgit/appsignal-docs/source/support/operating-systems.html.md

 - `5`: Dynamic builds (which are required for JRuby) are supported since Ruby gem `2.8.0`.
 - `6`: Does not work directly on Microsoft Window's system.
 See also point 7.
 - `7`: We do not provide support for this setup.
 May work with the Windows subsystem for Linux.
 See also the [Microsoft Windows WSL section](#microsoft-windows-subsystem-for-linux) for more information.
+- `8`: We do not provide support for Apple Silicon currently.
+If you use an Apple Silicon based machine it's possible to run AppSignal (and the parent app) through Rosetta 2.

 ## Linux